-A guide to getting turn-by-turn navigation working on the Edge 1000
+A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

-Though the Edge 1000 is pretty good out-of-the-box, it does have a few quirks, so this page details how I have it set up and how I use it for navigating.
+Though the Edge 1000 is pretty good out-of-the-box, people do struggle with the navigation side of things, so this page details how I have it set up and how I use it for navigating.

 This guide is broken down into just 5 steps: